Luminosaa/Virtualization-Cold-Migration/lab_2/ANSWERS.md

 This procedure is executed at vCPU startup and is required to update vCPU state from 16bits Real Mode to 64bits paging mode before running the application in user mode ([16bits Real Mode](https://wiki.osdev.org/Real_Mode) - [64bits Long Mode](https://wiki.osdev.org/X86-64)).
 It is also used as a kernel, in particular for system call requests of the user application (boot.asm:85).
 Each time the user application requests a system call (executing the "syscall" instruction), the vCPU switches from user to kernel mode and jump to the syscall handler.
-The latter performs no operation, it just forwards the system call request by triggering a VM trap KVM_EXIT_HLT (due to the "hlt" instruction).
+The latter performs no operation, it just forwards the system call request by triggering a VM exit KVM_EXIT_HLT (due to the "hlt" instruction).
 To conclude, the VM exits observed in the previous step correspond to system calls of the VM application.

+**NB: Triggering a VM exit for each syscall performed in the guest is not necessarily mandatory and is a choice made here given the (simple) configuration used for this lab.
+In other words, in the case of a guest with user/kernel separation, syscalls could be handled without necessarily triggering VM exits.**

 - Identify and detail these operations. ([Linux System Call Table](https://blog.rchapman.org/posts/Linux_System_Call_Table_for_x86_64/))